 Then, transfer to Shikinaen Garden, the second residence of the Ryukyu kings, built to entertain Royal Guests.
 The Garden is the combination of a style seen elsewhere in Japan and a uniquely Okinawan flavor architecture and flora with beautiful, relatively simple, wooden palace buildings with Okinawan style, typical by the red tile roofs, and a capacious Japanese garden included a pond in the middle.

-After visiting a good selection of the places, relax by taking a scenic stroll along the center of International street for free shopping time.
+After visiting a good selection of places, relax by taking a scenic stroll along the center of International street for free shopping time.
 The trip finishes when the driver drops you off at the Naha port to continue your cruise departure.
+Your Naha – Okinawa shore excursion ends.